How To Market An eCommerce Store On A Tight Budget

 Think about when and how most people scroll through their social media feeds.
 Maybe they’re distracting themselves while in line at the grocery store, or using it to checkout and take a break from a busy day at work.

 Whatever the trigger, people often turn to social scrolling as a quick escape between other tasks.
-Which means if you want to grab their limited attention, you need to format your content into bite-sized chunks.
+This means if you want to grab their limited attention, you need to format your content into bite-sized chunks.
 This works especially well on platforms designed for quick engagement, such as Snapchat, Twitter, or TikTok.

-A great way to do this is to look at your existing web and blog content, and use it to create micro content just for social media.
+A great way to do this is to look at your existing web and blog content, and use it to create micro-content just for social media.

-As an example, say you sold coffee online and had written a post titled “5 tips for brewing a better cup-of-joe”.
-Rather than trying to share all 5 tips at once on social media, repurpose that content into 5 separate micro posts (one for each tip).
+As an example, say you sold coffee online and had written a post titled 5 Tips for Brewing a Better Cup of Joe.
+Rather than trying to share all 5 tips at once on social media, repurpose that content into 5 separate micro-posts (one for each tip).
 Then share the mini-post across five days.

 This way you can grab a distracted reader’s attention (without being overwhelming) AND get customers to come back the following day to see the next tip.
 Plus you don’t need to come up with all new post ideas for social, you’re simply reformatting content you already have.